rust-embedded/embedonomicon/src/singleton.md

 embedded Rust book covered local, owned singletons which are pretty much unique to Rust.
-Global singletons are essentially the singleton pattern you see in C and C++; they are not specific to embedded development but since they involve symbols they seemed a good fit for the embedonomicon.
+Global singletons are essentially the singleton pattern you see in C and C++; they are not specific to embedded development but since they involve symbols they seemed a good fit for the Embedonomicon.

 > **TODO**(resources team) link "the embedded Rust book" to the singletons
 > section when it's up